Fundamental energy cost for quantum measurement: Special cases

-Inequality \eqref{eq:ineff2} is obtained using the following two statements: First, the Shannon entropy of any probability distribution with $I$ elements is upper bounded by $\ln I$ and, second, $S(L L^{\dagger})=S(L^{\dagger} L)$ for any linear operator $L$ since $L L^{\dagger}$ and $L^{\dagger} L$ have the same non-vanishing eigenvalues. \end{proof}
+\end{widetext} where Ineq.~\eqref{eq:ineff1} and \eqref{eq:ineff3} follow from the well-known property of the von Neumann entropy, Ineq.~~\eqref{eq:ineff2} holds because the Shannon entropy of any probability distribution with $I$ elements is bounded from above by $\ln I$ and $S(L L^{\dagger})=S(L^{\dagger} L)$ for any linear operator $L$.
+Together with Ineq.~\eqref{eq:firstmainresult}, we obtain